ITR Season 2025 Banner

 Who Cannot File ITR-4?

-• Non-Residents or Resident but not ordinarily resident (RNOR)
+• Non-residents or Resident but not ordinarily resident (RNOR)

-• Income is exceeding Rs.
+• Total Income from all the sources, exceeding Rs.
 50 lakhs

-• Who has agricultural income in more than ₹5,000
+• Agricultural income of more than ₹5,000

-• Income taxable under Section 115BBDA (Dividend from domestic company in excess of Rs.
+• Income taxable under Section 115BBDA (Dividend from the domestic company in excess of Rs.
 10 lakhs) or Section 115BBE (tax on undisclosed income and investments)

 • Taxpayers whose income tax is deferred on ESOPs

-Section 44AD
+1. Section 44AD

-Small business owners whose turnover does not exceed Rs.
-2 crore can opt for paying tax under presumptive scheme.
-Under Section 44AD, taxpayers can declare 8% or 6% (in case of online transactions) of the turnover as income and are not required to maintain books of accounts.
+• Under Section 44AD, taxpayers can declare 8% or 6% (in case of online transactions) of the turnover as income and are not required to maintain books of accounts.
+This is applicable only to Traders and manufacturers, not applicable to service professionals.

-Section 44ADA
+2. Section 44ADA

 • Architecture